Yan-Erin/hack112.io/README.md

 ```

 ## Visuals
-All of the images created in the game was made using Adobe Photoshop and drawn with... an apple trackpad rip :+1:
+All of the images created in the game were made using Adobe Photoshop and drawn with... an apple trackpad rip :'c

 ![**Figure 1:** Example assets that were used in game](images/graphics.jpg)